jjug-ccc/call-for-paper-2016fall/README.md

 Note: Sessions will be selected by JJUG staffs referring to the survey results, so the number of votes does not mean the result directly.

-It is okay to apply more than once, but only one can be adopted per person.
+It is okay to apply more than once, but only one session can be adopted per person.